hebernielsen/DDS-CaseStudy-2/README.txt

 			the McFadden R2 index can be used to assess the model fit. iii.
 Assessing the predictive ability of the model: In the steps above, we briefly evaluated the fitting of the model, now we would like to see how the model is doing when predicting y on a new set of data.
-By setting the parameter type=‘response’, R will output probabilities in the form of P(y=1|X).
+By setting the parameter type=?response?, R will output probabilities in the form of P(y=1|X).
 Our decision boundary will be 0.5.
 			If P(y=1|X) > 0.5 then y = 1 otherwise y=0.
 Note that for some applications different
 			decision boundaries could be a better option.